jupyter-book/jupyter-book/docs/content/execute.md

 ### Setting execution timeout

-Execution timeout defines the maximum time (in seconds) each notebook cell is allowed to run.
+Execution timeout defines the maximum time (in seconds) each notebook cell is allowed to run for.
 If the execution takes longer an exception will be raised.
-The default is 30 seconds, so in cases of long-running cells you may want to specify an higher value.
+The default is 30 seconds, so in cases of long-running cells you may want to specify a higher value.
 The timeout option can also be set to -1, to remove any restriction on execution time.

 You can set the timeout for all notebook execution in your `_config.yml`: